skruv/skruv/README.md

 * [ ] Add template repo
   * [ ] One basic and one with postgrest backend, nginx frontend and SSR
 * [ ] Make headline example (todo) use all features, including CSS scoping, SSR/SSG, JSX, syncify etc. Show on separate page.
-* [ ] Error boundaries (custom events that bubble on error so they can be caught in the DOM instead of in the js call stack)
 * [ ] Check why typescript cannot import from its own package (import {render} from 'skruv' does not work) and why its jsx settings do not work
 * [ ] SKRUV_1: Handle state typing better after https://github.com/microsoft/TypeScript/issues/43826